sqlxpert/stay-stopped-aws-rds-aurora/README.md

 ## Multi-Account, Multi-Region

-For reliability, Stay Stopped works completely independently in each region, in each AWS account.
+For reliability, Stay-Stopped works completely independently in each region, in each AWS account.
 To deploy in multiple regions and/or AWS accounts,

  1. Delete any standalone `StayStoppedRdsAurora` CloudFormation _stacks_ in